NewToolAI/docapi/README.md

 \[ English | [中文](README_zh.md) \]

-#### DocAPI is a Python package that automatically generates API documentation using large models.
-It scans the API route structure, generates or updates the documentation, and provides code call examples.
+DocAPI is a Python package that automatically generates API documentation using a large model.
+It automatically scans the API routing structure, generates or updates API documentation, gives code call examples, and deploys and displays documentation using web pages.

 ## Installation